 On the other note, having responsive web designs create possibilities in delivering an overall better experience in mobile and desktop shopping, making it necessary to integrate them.
 With the roaring success of mCommerce, Google has also been active in evaluating the responsiveness of your stores when it comes to search engine rankings.

-Magento 2 includes a comprehensive set of SEO modification options, including index management, which allows you to choose which links are sent to Google.
+Magento 2 has many SEO customization tools, including index management, which lets you determine which links Google receives.
 There are multiple discoverability methods available, prefixes and suffixes, as well as canonical tags and other significant SEO features including:

 - Meta tags for products and categories pages